lunen-jm/urbanCommuteAssistant/urban-commute-assistant/API_INTEGRATION.md

 3. Create a new API key (or use the default one provided)
 4. Copy this key and add it to your `.env` file as `WEATHER_API_KEY`

+## API Integration Strategy

+The Urban Commute Assistant implements a robust API integration strategy with error handling:

+### Error Handling Approach

+Instead of falling back to sample data when APIs fail, we use these strategies:

+- **Placeholders**: Display "Weather data unavailable" or similar messages
+- **Graceful Degradation**: Show available components even if some data is missing
+- **Error Feedback**: Clearly indicate to users when data couldn't be retrieved
+- **Retry Logic**: Automatic retries for transient failures

 Note: The free tier allows up to 1,000 calls per day, which is sufficient for development and light usage.

 ### TomTom API